mfornos/awesome-microservices/README.md

 ### Hosted

-- [AWS CodeDeploy](http://aws.amazon.com/codedeploy/) - AWS CodeDeploy is a deployment service that enables developers to automate the deployment of applications to instances and to update the applications as required.
+- [AWS CodeDeploy](http://aws.amazon.com/codedeploy/) - Deployment service that enables developers to automate the deployment of applications to instances and to update the applications as required.
 - [AWS OpsWorks](http://aws.amazon.com/opsworks/) - Provides a simple and flexible way to create and manage stacks and applications.
 - [Codeship](https://codeship.com/) - Hosted continuous delivery platform that takes care of the testing and deployment process.